 4-7-1613 Leiden, NED –2-9-1675 Leiden, NEDBack to Artist IndexView Artists Paintings

 Gerrit Dou was born in Leiden, where his father was a manufacturer of stained-glass.
-He studied drawing under Bartholomeus Dolendo, and then trained in the stained-glass workshop of Pieter Couwenhorn.
-In February 1628, at the age of fourteen, his father sent him to study painting in the studio of Rembrandt (then aged about 21) who lived nearby.
-From Rembrandt, with whom he remained for about three years, he acquired his skill in coloring and in the more subtle effects of chiaroscuro, and his master's style is reflected in several of his earlier pictures.
+He studied drawing under Bartholomeus Dolendo and then trained in the stained-glass workshop of Pieter Couwenhorn.
+In February 1628, at the age of fourteen, his father sent him to study painting in the studio of Rembrandt who was only 21 himself and who lived close-by.
+From Rembrandt, with whom he stayed for around three years, he acquired his expertise in coloring and in the more subtle effects of chiaroscuro, and his Rembrandt's style is reflected in several of his earlier paintings.

-At a comparatively early point in his career, however, Gerrit Dou developed a distinctive manner of his own which diverged considerably from Rembrandt's, cultivating a minute and elaborate style of treatment.
-He is said to have spent five days in painting a hand, and his work was so fine that he found it necessary to manufacture his own brushes.
+At an early point in his career, Gerrit Dou developed his very own particular way of painting which diverged from Rembrandt's, cultivating a minute and elaborate style of treatment.
+He is said to have spent five days in painting only a hand, and his work was so fine that commercially bought brushes were not able to handle the small detail, so he found it necessary to make his own brushes.

 Art Movement: Dutch Golden Age, Baroque

 Painters Gerrit Dou Influenced: Frans van Mieris the Elder, Gabriël Metsu, Bartholomeus Maton, Carel de Moor, Matthijs Naiveu, Godfried Schalcken, Pieter Cornelisz van Slingelandt, Domenicus van Tol, Pieter Hermansz Verelst